uhasker/getting-things-done-in-next-js/src/chapter8/04-server-and-client-components.md

 This is especially beneficial for clients with slow network speeds.

 Additionally, dependencies are now on the server and don't need to be served to the client.
-This helps greatly with reducing bundle sizes.
+This helps greatly with reducing how much the server needs to send to the client.

 ### Server Components

 **Server components** are the components that are completely rendered on the server.

-For example this component is a server component:
+For example, this component is a server component:

 ```jsx
 import * as React from 'react';